-- FastBridgeTM uses both criterion-referenced and norm-referenced data. - aReading (gr K-4) is a computer adaptive measure of broad reading ability individualized for each student and given three times per year to students grades 1-4, and twice a year to kindergarten students.
+- FastBridgeTM uses both criterion-referenced and norm-referenced data. - aReading (grades 2-4) is a computer adaptive measure of broad reading ability individualized for each student and given three times per year to students grades 1-4, and twice a year to kindergarten students.
 It provides a useful estimate of broad reading achievement from kindergarten through twelfth grade.
 The question and response format used in aReading is substantially similar to many state-wide, standardized assessments.
-Browser-based software adapts and individualizes the assessment for each child so it essentially functions at the child's developmental and skill level. - Fountas & Pinnell Benchmark Assessment System (BAS) is used K-4 to determine student's independent and instructional reading levels.
+Browser-based software adapts and individualizes the assessment for each child so it essentially functions at the child's developmental and skill level. - earlyReading (grades K-1) is a staff-administered assessment designed to gauge emergent readers' phonological and phonemic awareness along with their knowledge of letter sounds.
+This assessment changes in what is measured throughout the year as emergent readers move toward proficiency and their expected skill levels increase. - Fountas & Pinnell Benchmark Assessment System (BAS) is used K-4 to determine student's independent and instructional reading levels.
 It is given three times per year.
 Teachers observe student reading behaviors one-on-one, engage in comprehension conversations that go beyond retelling, and make informed decisions connecting assessment to instruction. - Hastings Kindergarten Readiness Checklist (HKAT) is given to PreK students once as a screener for kindergarten readiness. - Phonological Awareness Skills Test (PAST) and Quick Phonics Screener (QPS) is administered at the beginning of the year and end of the year to assess students' progression along the phonological awareness and phonics continuums.